|

 r, 1879)obs04nov79

 Rescue Company engine house expanded.
-The 28 x 25- foot, single-story brick extension in the rear of the building houses adds stalls for two horses, a sleeping room for four firefighters, a storage room, and other space.
+The 28 x 25- foot, single-story brick extension in the rear of the building houses added stalls for two horses, a sleeping room for four firefighters, a storage room, and other space.
 (After November

 18, 1879)obs14aug79, hale's weekly, 18nov78

-Joseph H. Green is Chief of Department .
+Joseph H. Green was Chief of Department.

 [Unconfirmed]